Effective Treatment for Kratom Dependence

 The following elements may be incorporated to enable long-term recovery:

-Some of the therapies used to treat opioid use disorder include:
+Some of the therapies used to treat substance use disorder include:

 Get the Help You Deserve for Kratom Now